 Following an evaluation process which involved focus groups with representative from all areas of the Trinity community, Office 365 was selected in 2015 as the new email platform for staff.
 Office 365 will provide staff with a new large 50GB exchange mailbox.
 Office 365 also provides users with the latest version of Microsoft Office (Word, Excel, PowerPoint, OneNote) for PC, Mac and mobile devices with up to five installations available per user.
 Users will also be able to avail of 1 Tb (terabyte) of personal file storage (cloud storage) on OneDrive.
 Once stored on OneDrive, files can be accessed from any device in any location where a connection to the Internet is available.

-IT Services will move all staff email and calendars from our current Microsoft Exchange Service to Microsoft Office 365 between February and June 2016 The project to deploy Office 365 and migrate all current staff mailboxes is scheduled to complete in Q4 2016.
+This project involves IT Services moving all staff email and calendars from our current Microsoft Exchange Service to Microsoft Office 365 between February and June 2016 The project to deploy Office 365 and migrate all current staff mailboxes was completed in Q1 2017.

 CAPITAL PROJECT - DISASTER RECOVERY AND IMPLEMENTATION PROJECT